pbstark/Repro-s159-f19/syllabus18.md

 + Willingness to pick up programming languages and software tools independently (tools used will include
-Python; Jupyter Notebooks; the Python "scientific stack" of numpy, scipy, matplotlib, and perhaps pandas and scikit; git; GitHub; Travis CI; LaTeX, Markdown, pandoc)
+Python; Jupyter Notebooks; the Python "scientific stack" of numpy, scipy, matplotlib, and perhaps pandas and scikit; git; GitHub; Travis CI; Docker; LaTeX,
+Markdown, pandoc)

 ### Format and assessment
-+ 3 hours of lecture per week
++ 3 hours of lecture and 2 hours of lab per week
-+ written assignments (40% of grade)
++ approximately 5 "small" individual assignments (40% of grade)
++ 2 larger projects (30% of grade)
-+ term projects (60% of grade)
++ a group term project (30% of grade)

+### Office hours
++ Mondays 12:15-1:15, 403 Evans Hall

+### Graduate Student Instructor
++ Mitch Negus, mitchell_negus@b.e
++ Office hours TBA

-_Submitting assignments:_ Written assignments will be submitted using pull requests; details to follow.
+_Submitting assignments:_ Written assignments will be submitted using pull requests; details to come.

++ Text documents should be written in LaTeX or Markdown.
+A pdf and the source file should be submitted.
+Microsoft Word is not acceptable.
++ Code and analyses should be in python.
+All code should have accompanying unit tests.
+In some cases, Jupyter notebooks will be the appropriate thing to submit; in others (more extensive analyses), a collection of .py files will be more appropriate.
+For term projects, the "deliverable" will include a repository that includes code, data, analyses, unit tests, and coverage tests.

 ### Code of conduct; attribution of work